MicrosoftDocs/windows-ai-docs/docs/models/get-started-models-genai.md

 ## Initialize the model

-In `MainWindow.xaml.cs`, add a using directive for the **Microsoft.ML.OnnxRuntimeGenAI** namespace.
-[TBD - Where is the API reference documentation for these APIs so that I can link to individual APIs?]
+In `MainWindow.xaml.cs`, add a using directive for the [Microsoft.ML.OnnxRuntimeGenAI](https://onnxruntime.ai/docs/genai/api/csharp.html) namespace.
 ```csharp
 using Microsoft.ML.OnnxRuntimeGenAI;
 ```